psychological-safety-yogis/awesome-psych-safety/README.md

 # An awesome open-source list of ways to make your environment more psychologically safe . . . and coincidentally more successful"

+## Preamble guide to Github and editing READMEs

 | Github how-to's | Link |
 | ----------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 | Github Repository Search Tips | [Github Repository Search Tips](https://www.freecodecamp.org/news/github-search-tips/) |